Emill/node-ble-host/docs/api/gatt-server.md

 ### characteristic.properties
 {string[]}

 Defines properties for this characteristic.
-This can be used to by the client to detect the available features for this characteristic.
+This can be used by the client to detect the available features for this characteristic.
 The following property strings can be included in the array:
 * `broadcast`
 * `read`
 * `write-without-response`